miladhub/helk-elm-ui/README.md

 # helk-elm-ui

-an Elm UI for my helk
+This is an Elm UI for my https://github.com/miladhub/helk.

+# Running the project

+The project consists in a single module, you can play with it via

+    elm reactor